 - Funding Education Beyond High School: The Guide to Federal Student Aid

-This publication is a comprehensive and user-friendly resource on student financial aid that can be used at every stage of the student's financial aid lifecycle.
-The guide covers the three major types of student financial aid available-grants, loans, and work-study-and explains how to apply for them.
-The Guide also includes sources of nonfederal aid.
+This publication is a comprehensive and user-friendly resource on federal student aid that can be used at every stage of the student's financial aid lifecycle.
+The guide covers the three major types of federal student aid available-grants, loans, and work-study-and explains how to apply for them.
+The Guide also mentions sources of nonfederal aid.

-An updated Braille Bookmark is now available.
-It contains the new Federal Student Aid Gateway Web address, www.FederalStudentAid.ed.gov.
+The Braille Bookmark contains our Federal Student Aid Gateway Web address, www.FederalStudentAid.ed.gov.
 Students can use this site to find information on applying for aid and locating their federal student loans.
 The bookmark also contains our toll-free FSAIC telephone number: 1-800-433-3243.
 Students can call this number if they have general questions about federal student aid or would like to order publications.
 TTY users can call 1-800-730-8913.